Vietnam announces visit by North Korean leader Kim, ahead of summit with Trump

 North Korea’s state media have yet to confirm either Kim’s trip to Vietnam or his summit with Trump.

-Vietnam will ban traffic on the road Kim is expected to take to Hanoi from a train station on the Chinese border, state media said.
+On Feb.
+26, Vietnam will ban traffic on the road Kim is expected to take to Hanoi from a train station on the Chinese border, state media said.

 But it is also preparing a plan to receive Kim by air, a source with direct knowledge of the matter separately told Reuters.

+The JW Marriott hotel, where Trump is widely expected to stay, will also be out of bounds to live broadcasts, according to a copy of the note reviewed by Reuters.

+Several hotels visited by Reuters on Saturday around Hoan Kiem lake, a popular tourist spot in the Vietnamese capital, said they had been told by the authorities to restrict access to their rooftops.

-Reporting by Khanh Vu and Kham Nguyen; Editing by Clarence Fernandez
+Additional reporting by Minh Nguyen, Kham Nguyen and Ju-min Park; Editing by Clarence Fernandez and Jacqueline Wong